 - (1) Goods and services may only be procured by way of - - (a) petty cash purchases in terms of Council's Petty Cash Policy for procurement transactions with a value up to R2 000 (Incl.
-VAT); - (b) formal written price quotations for procurement transactions of a value over R2 000 up to R300 000 (Incl.VAT); and - (c) a competitive bidding process for- - (i) procurement transactions with a value above of R300 000; and (ii) the procurement of long term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.VAT); ;
+VAT); - (b) formal written price quotations for procurement transactions of a value over R2 000 up to R300 000 (Inc. VAT); and - (c) a competitive bidding process for- - (i) procurement transactions with a value above of R300 000; and (ii) the procurement of long-term contracts. - (2) The Accounting Officer may, in writing- - (a) lower, but not increase, the different threshold values specified in Sub-Section (1); or (b) direct that - (i) formal written quotations be obtained for any specific procurement of a transaction value lower than R2 000 (Incl.
+VAT); - (ii) a competitive bidding process be followed for any specific procurement of a transaction value lower than R300 000 (Inc. VAT);